bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.84 built 2025-02-09
+## Taminations version 1.6.85 built 2025-02-26
 Copyright 2025 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Fix display on some devices overlapping navigation buttons
-* More animations for Swap the Top
+* Fixes for display of hexagon and bi-gon geometry
-* Sequencer: add code for Hop
+* Sequencer: fix crash for Circulate from some uncommon formations

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)